Azure/azure-sdk-tools/tools/test-proxy/documentation/integration-guidelines.md

 ## General guidance

-- [x] You **should** support use SSL when communicating with the test-proxy.
+- [x] You **should** support using SSL communication with the test-proxy.
 (Local URL: `https://localhost:5001`)

 This can be expensive, as every language needs to trust the https certificate differently.
-Read [trust-cert-per-language.md](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/documentation/trusting-cert-per-language.md)
+Read [trust-cert-per-language.md](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/documentation/trusting-cert-per-language.md) for information about how each language implements this.

 - [x] You **should** start a local test server alongside your test run.